HEBITZ/SI-HGAD/README.md

 # SI-HGAD
-The partial code for SI-HGAD@CIKM24.
-We provide the hierarchical encoding and reconstruction code during the review phase.
-The whole experiment code will be open after acceptance.
+A partial code for SI-HGAD@CIKM24.
+We provide the hierarchical encoding and reconstruction code for review.
+The complete experiment code will be open after acceptance.

+critical environment:
+pytorch >= 2.0.0
+pytorch_geometric >= 2.3.0
+pygod